viniciusbrazdev/viniciusbrazdev/README.md

 ## HEY 👋

-I'm Vinicius, a gameplay programming student based on Brazil.
+I'm Vinicius, a Brazilian gameplay programming student.
-I’m currently learning Character Movement, Health & Damage Systems using C++ and Blueprint on Unreal Engine.
+I’m currently learning gameplay systems using C++ and Blueprint on Unreal Engine.

 Fun Facts:
 - I have a Pug